dcruzf/nginx-limit/README.md

 ## Discursion

-If anyone can use your API as much as they want, then you can have overloaded servers by abusive rapid requests, or even suffer a brute-force attack.
+If anyone can use your API as much as they want, you can have overloaded servers by abusive rapid requests.
+Maybe you need to protect your APIs from inadvertent overuse.
+Without rate limiting, each user may make a request as often as they like, leading to “spikes” of requests that starve other consumers.

 There are many reasons to limit the rate of request, one being security.
+Rate limiting allows you to limit the number of attempts a user or bot can make in a period.
-But maybe you need to protect your APIs from inadvertent overuse.
-Without rate limiting, each user may make a request as often as they like, leading to “spikes” of requests that starve other consumers.
+It can be an effective countermeasure for brute-force login attempts, DDoS attacks, and so on.

 **Rate limit** allows you to limit the number of requests that a user can make in a given period.
 It protects your API from inadvertent or malicious